 Reaction to the decision was mixed.
 Some called it a “game-changer.”
 Others expressed disappointment that the decision lacked specifics about cost and policy.
 Still others fretted that the judge had “legislated from the bench” and engaged in policy-making.
 To be sure, each perspective has some degree of truth.

-Yet the realist is that the impact of the decision remains an open question.
+Yet the reality is that the impact of the decision remains an open question.
 While the problem is clear (the system is broken), designing and implementing an effective remedy is much more complicated.
 The success or failure depends on the crucial next steps of the various branches of government – the executive, legislature, and judiciary.
 Connecticut is at a crossroads with essentially two paths forward.

 First, the state legislature and judiciary could engage in a drawn out showdown over constitutional territorial control.
 The legislature may frame Judge Moskawer’s decision as overly involved in education policy, something that is properly — and constitutionally — within the jurisdiction of the legislature.
 Moukawsher’s decision invites this response.
 It may be too tempting for the legislative body to view this as a contest about power, rather than a problem of policy design.
 This is exactly what is happening in Washington state.
 That state legislature has virtually ignored its supreme court’s declaration (issued in 2012) that the education system is unconstitutional.

 Early signs suggest that is exactly where things are headed in Connecticut.
 The state attorney general already filed an appeal with the supreme court, arguing that Judge Moukawsher overstepped his authority.
 But it would be a shame if the debate and resources center around power at the expense of a real reform.